lecy/Open-Data-for-Nonprofit-Research/README.md

 If you are interested in data that is not included in the current build, you can create a new module to add data to the dataset.
 It is a fairly straight-forward process and does not require a lot of programming knowledge, other than definining the variable list and documenting the definition (990 field) for each variable you create.

-You can generate the variable list by running [this script]((https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Helper_Functions/generateAllXpaths.R)).
-Building a module requires you to define variables by identifying the different ways they are referenced in the four versions of the 990, the results looking something [like this](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Helper_Functions/getBasicInfo.R).
+You can generate the variable list by running [THIS SCRIPT](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Helper_Functions/generateAllXpaths.R).
+Building a module requires you to define variables by identifying the different ways they are referenced in the four versions of the 990, the results looking something [LIKE THIS](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Helper_Functions/getBasicInfo.R).
 See the [Quick Guide to XML in R](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Resources/Quick_Guide_to_XML_in_R.pdf) for more details.

 We welcome any contributions!